boostorg/redis/README.md

    * Simple to implement and does not require expertise level in most languages.
-   * I/O bound: Echo servers have very low CPU consumption in general and  therefore are excelent to  measure how a program handles concurrent requests.
+   * I/O bound: Echo servers have very low CPU consumption in general and  therefore are excellent to  measure how a program handles concurrent requests.
    * It simulates very well a typical backend in regard to concurrency.

 I also imposed some constraints on the implementations